omnigoat/Shellbent/ReadMe.md

-# TitleBarNone
+# Shellbent

 Hello.

 ## what it is
-TitleBarNone allows you to change Visual Studio's title bar's text & colour, based off the file-system path of the solution file, and/or the repository information of either git, svn, or versionr source-control systems.
+Shellbent allows you to change Visual Studio's title bar's text & colour, based off the file-system path of the solution file, and/or the repository information of either git, svn, or versionr source-control systems.

 ## settings
-To use TitleBarNone, place a file called `.title-bar-none` in your user directory.
-TitleBarNone will watch the file and make changes in real time, so you can iterate on your works of art.
+To use Shellbent, place a file called `.title-bar-none` in your user directory.
+Shellbent will watch the file and make changes in real time, so you can iterate on your works of art.

 ## pattern groups
 This file contains pattern-groups definining the behaviour of the title bar under various circumstances.
 These pattern-groups are activated when the associated _filter_ is satisfied.
 Pattern-groups are allowed to override previously seen pattern-groups, sequentially down the file (a.k.a. last takes precedence).